 Dry cleaning businesses aren’t uncommon to see when driving through the streets of a small town or a big city.
 No matter the size and location of a city, everyone needs the services that dry cleaners provide for some reason or another.
-But a dry cleaner program can produce a number of hazards in their surroundings, opening up the door to potential liabilities and exposures.
+But a dry cleaner can produce a number of hazards in their surroundings, opening up the door to potential liabilities and exposures.

 Cleaning Up Chemicals